Dates for your diary: Key 2024 SATs dates for KS1 and KS2.

 Schools across England will adhere to this same testing timetable, with only slight variations from school to school around the time each paper takes place.

-Papers are strictly not to be opened by school staff until one hour before testing takes place, so the exact content of each paper will not be known beforehand.
+Papers are not to be opened by school staff until one hour before testing commences, so the exact content of each paper will not be known beforehand.

 To find out more about what will be covered, check out our complete KS2 SATs guide!

-Schools will receive their learners’ SAT scores on the 9th July 2024.
-These results must then be given to parents, alongside teachers’ assessments of writing and science by the end of the summer term.
+Schools will receive their learners’ SAT scores on the 7th July 2026.
+These results must then be given to parents, alongside teachers’ assessments of writing and science, by the end of the summer term.

 There’s no doubt that preparing for the KS2 SATs is high on everyone’s priorities as our Year 6 students approach May.
-Schools may start to prepare their learners by revising previously covered topics or completing practice papers.
+Schools may start preparing their learners by revising previously covered topics or completing practice papers.

 Exactly what your learner needs to know is set out, year by year, in national curriculum documents.
 These guides show what pupils should know by the end of each school year.

-SAT past papers are available for free and are a fantastic way to get your kiddos familiar with the format of the test, as well as the types of questions they’ll need to answer.
-Take a look at past papers from 2019 onwards to get some practice in!
+SAT past papers are available for free and are a fantastic way to get your kiddos familiar with the testing format and the types of questions they’ll need to answer.
+Take a look at past papers from 2023 onwards to get some practice in!

 Another fantastic way to help prepare your learners for their upcoming SATs is with our amazing range of DoodleLearning apps!
 These apps are a fun way for learners to practice their maths, English and spelling leading up to test day!